 We had hoped that by now – six months later – these numbers would have improved.
 But the pandemic has persisted, so mental health issues and substance use have only worsened.
-Recent data shows that:
+Recent data from the study, The Implications of COVID-19 for Mental Health and Substance Use, shows that:

 - 56 percent of young adults (ages 18-24) have reported symptoms of anxiety and/or depressive disorder, 25 percent have reported increased substance use, and 26 percent reported suicidal thoughts.

 - Adults in households that experienced job loss or lower incomes have reported higher rates of symptoms of mental illness than those without job or income loss (53% vs. 32%).

 - Essential workers, in particular, have reported higher rates of anxiety, depression, increased substance abuse, and suicidal thoughts.

 Are you or a loved one struggling now, more than ever, with a substance use disorder and/or addiction?
 Or perhaps you’ve noticed for the first time that a loved one has a problem to begin with, after spending so much more time together at home?